Skip to content

 Bungie has confirmed what extraction shooter veterans already suspected: Marathon will wipe everything every season.
 Gear, contract progression, faction progression, player level.
 Gone.
 On a three-month clock, without exception.

-The official language from Bungie is worth sitting with: "Everyone will start fresh each season with nothing to their name and the constant threat of death in a world more lethal and powerful than you are."
+The official language from Bungie with: "Everyone will start fresh each season with nothing to their name and the constant threat of death in a world more lethal and powerful than you are."
 That's not a soft reset.
 That's a hard wipe dressed up in lore.
 If you've spent the better part of a season farming a loadout you love, the game will delete it before the next one begins.

 What you do keep is narrower than you might hope.
 Earned and paid cosmetics survive, as do titles, Codex progression, and Liaison contract progression, meaning you won't have to re-unlock factions from scratch each time.
 That's a reasonable carve-out.
 But the gear is gone, and so is every level you've climbed.
 Bungie's justification is that "seasonal resets mean that the game stays dangerous, loot feels meaningful, and there's always a good opportunity to get back into the game or bring a friend in without feeling behind the curve."
 That argument holds up on paper.
 Whether it holds up after players spend sixty hours on a build they'll never see again is a different question entirely.